riscv-europe/summit-website/site.src/pages/conference.md

 *Karol Gugala is Engineering Manager at Antmicro, where he leads the software team and works with open source in various contexts - digital design, AI and low level software.
 Open source enthusiast - involved in a wide variety of FOSS projects and is Chairman of CHIPS Alliance Tools Workgroup.
 He has 10+ years of experience in low level software, VHDL, Linux and Verilog.*

+#### Chris Morrison -- An innovative digitally wrapped analog IP subsystem for RISC-V applications

+[Chris Morrison](https://www.linkedin.com/in/morrison1984/) -- Director of Product Marketing, [Agile Analog](https://www.agileanalog.com/).

+**Abstract**

+Digital chip designers face a significant challenge when it comes to integrating the necessary analog circuitry to support their SoC designs.
+They can experience difficulties in obtaining appropriate analog IP for specific processes and foundries, and struggle with the integration of multiple analog IP blocks from different vendors into their systems.
+The integration of analog and digital at the mixed-signal boundary poses a particularly daunting and resource-intensive task, requiring specialized knowledge and tools.
+To address these challenges, Agile Analog present an innovative analog IP subsystem for RISC-V applications.
+This subsystem is designed to be customizable, and digitally wrapped, offering a novel solution that tackles many of the issues encountered by SoC designers with existing solutions.
+Specifically, Agile Analog's subsystem includes a comprehensive set of analog IP components essential for a typical battery-powered IoT system, including a power management unit (PMU), a sleep management unit (SMU), and data converters.
+These IP components undergo thorough verification in both analog and digital environments, ensuring their reliability and performance, plus seamlessly connect to the MCU's peripheral bus and are supplied with a SystemVerilog model, facilitating their integration into an existing SoC's verification environment.

 #### Rick O’Connor -- Commercial Adoption of CORE-V Open-Source RISC-V Cores - Lessons Learned

 [Rick O’Connor](https://www.linkedin.com/in/rickoco/) -- President & CEO, [OpenHW Group](https://www.openhwgroup.org/).